-ac_cc > 100 = MoMoM + Custom Consensus framework ac_cc 2-100 = clustered federation of chains validating each other + Custom Consensus framework ac_cc 1 = Custom Consensus framework ac_cc 0 = No Custom Consensus framework
+ac_cc > 100 = MoMoM + Custom Consensus framework ac_cc 2-100 = cluster of chains validating each other + Custom Consensus framework ac_cc 1 = Custom Consensus framework ac_cc 0 = No Custom Consensus framework

 For more information on configurations for your Komodo-based blockchain, please have a look at the Custom Consensus (ac_cc) parameter definition and the other customizable blockchain options for chains launched with Komodo's technology.

 Testing Cross Chain Fungibility

 As usual, the #STAKED channel on Komodo’s Discord server make their own testing rules from week to week.
 They have been collaborating with Komodo team member libscott for testing cross chain fungibility.

 Other details from last week are included in the STAKED weekly report.
 The STAKED community found a smart contract (still in heavy development) activation bug which will one day be a useful parameter for existing assetchains to activate the Custom Consensus framework.

 For this week, they’ve been busy getting a testnet notary network up for cross-chain fungibility testing.
 The early goals have been one-way fungibility.
 These seem to have passed without any problems.
 No lost coins, no coins created out of thin air.